Hougang Central Bus Interchange

 Hougang Central Bus Interchange is a bus interchange serving the town of Hougang.
 It is located directly above Hougang MRT station.
-This bus interchange was planned to be an integrated transport hub.

 History

 Plans to build a bus interchange in Hougang North were first announced in Parliament in January 1992.
 Intended to connect Hougang with adjacent new towns and the Central Area, the bus interchange was built in response to requests made by the Member of Parliament for the area to improve bus services.
-Having cost to build, Hougang Central Bus Interchange was subsequently opened by Minister of State (Trade and Industry and Communications) Goh Chee Wee on 17 December 1994.
+The new Hougang Central Bus Interchange was opened by Minister of State (Trade and Industry and Communications) Goh Chee Wee on 17 December 1994.
+It had cost S$5.7 million.

-From 1998 to 2001, the interchange was closed to facilitate the construction of Hougang MRT station, and six bus services were diverted to a temporary bus interchange along Upper Serangoon Road.
-In February 2004, bus operations at the Hougang South bus interchange were shifted to this interchange.
+From 1998 to 2001, Hougang Central Bus Interchange was closed to facilitate the construction of Hougang MRT station, and six bus services were diverted to a temporary bus interchange along Upper Serangoon Road.
+In February 2004, it began to manage former bus operations at Hougang South Bus Interchange.

 In 2015, the interchange was expanded by 0.3 ha, to provide additional bus parking space for more bus services.

 Redevelopment

+In 2012, the Ministry of Transport unveiled plans with an expected deadline of 2022 to rebuild Hougang Central Bus Interchange, which would make it part of an Integrated Transport Hub (ITH) with Hougang MRT station.

-Hougang Central Bus Interchange will undergo renovation and eventual relocation to accommodate the upcoming Cross Island line (CRL) section of Hougang MRT station.
-In 2024, it was announced that a new mixed-use development with a bus interchange would be built on the site bounded by Hougang Avenue 10 and Hougang Central, as part of plans to develop the upcoming Hougang Central Integrated Transport Hub.
-With the relocation of the bus interchange, operations at the Hougang Central Bus Interchange would cease.
+In 2024, it was announced that a new mixed-use development with a bus interchange would be built on the site bounded by Hougang Avenue 10 and Hougang Central, as part of the plans to develop the upcoming Hougang ITH.
+In December 2025, the bid for the mixed-use development was awarded to CapitaLand for S$1.5 billion.
+Construction of the development is expected to be completed in 2032.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Hougang Central Bus Interchange were divided into 2 Bus Packages, operated by the anchor operator, SBS Transit Ltd.
+Under the bus contracting model, all bus services operating from Hougang Central Bus Interchange were divided into two bus packages, operated by the anchor operator, SBS Transit Ltd.